-I wonder why, because they are delicious raw or cooked.
+I do not see many pear recipes online and I wonder why, because they are so delicious raw or cooked.

 I have a pear tree in my front yard that

-has produced bushels of fruit each year for 20 years.
+has produced bushels of fruit each year for over 30 years.

-Consider planting a quick bearing tree, if you don't already have one.
+Consider planting a quick bearing tree, if you do not already have one.

 You will soon be eating and canning enough pears each fall to last you an

-entire year to enjoy recipes such as this one.
+entire year to enjoy recipes such as the one below.